 Whiplash is a type of injury which is often a consequence of a road traffic accident.
 It affects the neck and back and tends to last from a few weeks to a couple of years.
 In a collision on the road, whiplash is almost unavoidable, but treating it can be complicated and expensive.
 What should you do?

-According to the NHS, whiplash symptoms develop within six to 12 hours.
-This means that, immediately after a road traffic accident, you won’t find know whether you have whiplash or not.
+Symptoms of whiplash can take several hours to emerge, so you're unlikely to know immediately after a road traffic accident whether or not you have it.
 A lot of whiplash claims are made mainly because it’s such a common problem after a car crash.

 What is whiplash?

 Whiplash is an injury which primarily affects the neck area.
 It is caused by the head suddenly moving forwards, backwards or sideways, often as a reaction to a collision on the road.
 It can also affect the spine, arms and head.
 Common symptoms are:

 - Neck pain